Jo O'Meara

-Joanne Valda O'Meara (born 29 April 1979) is an English pop singer.
-She is best known for being a member of pop group S Club 7 between 1999 and 2003.
-Born and raised in Romford, she launched her career at age 16 working with Max Martin.
-O'Meara later went on to launch a solo career and was a contestant on Celebrity Big Brother in 2007.
+Joanne Valda O'Meara (born 29 April 1979) is an English singer and media personality.
+She was a member of the pop group S Club between 1999 and 2003, which has currently reformed since 2023.
+O'Meara was a contestant on the Channel 4 reality show Celebrity Big Brother in 2007, where she was involved in the Big Brother racism controversy.

 Early life

-O'Meara was born in Romford, London, to parents Dave and Barbara.
+Joanne Valda O'Meara was born in Romford, Greater London, to parents Dave and Barbara.
 She has a brother and sister, Shane and Julie.
 She grew up in Collier Row, a suburban housing estate in the north of Romford in the London Borough of Havering.
 She was educated at Clockhouse Junior School and Bower Park School.
-O'Meara was given a full scholarship to attend the Italia Conti Academy of Theatre Arts, where she excelled in music, acting and dance – receiving a standing ovation by the heads and principals for her rendition of the song “Summertime”.
+O'Meara was given a full scholarship to attend the Italia Conti Academy of Theatre Arts, where she excelled in music, acting and dance – receiving a standing ovation by the heads and principals for her rendition of the song "Summertime".

 Career

-1996–1999
+1996–1998

-At age 16, O'Meara joined the earliest incarnation of girl group Solid HarmoniE and flew out to Sweden to work with young record producer Max Martin.
-She'd return to Essex and performed open mic nights until she was spotted by the S Club 7 team in a country and western bar.
+At age 16, O'Meara joined the earliest incarnation of girl group Solid HarmoniE and flew out to Sweden to work with record producer Max Martin.
+She'd move to Essex and performed open mic nights until she was spotted by the S Club 7 team in a country and western bar.
+Prior O'Meara was also a member of a German rap/hip hop group 2-4 Family which was formed in 1998.